-Martin was sniggering and when she assured me that this was not a joke, and yes everyone gets to make their own slideboard in ‘woodwork class’ Martin couldn’t withhold uncontrollable fits of the giggles … he knew what a useless muppet I am when it comes to household ‘handyman’ type jobs.
+Martin was sniggering and when she assured me that this was not a joke, and yes everyone gets to make their own slide board in ‘woodwork class’ Martin couldn’t withhold his uncontrollable fit of the giggles … he knew what a useless muppet I am when it comes to household ‘handyman’ type jobs.
 The vision of me in a woodwork class was too much for him to bear!

 It was a Sunday and Martin was heading back to Norfolk.
-My goals were written down that same evening; to be able to do an unassisted transfers by the time he came back in 4 days time on Thursday, which would mean they would allow me to do a transfer to a toilet!
+My goals were written down that same evening; to be signed off for bed to wheelchair transfers by the time he came back in 4 days time on Thursday, which would mean they would allow me to do a transfer to the toilet!
 YAY!
 I could see the freedom of being able to get myself out of bed and into the wheelchair would give me.
 My goal was smashed the very next day and physio signed me off to do transfers on my own!
-In fact, not wanting to blow my own trumpet, but only a day later I was signed off to do ‘lift and shift’ transfers completely bypassing the use of the slide board meaning I never actually had to go to woodwork to make my own.
+In fact, not wanting to blow my own trumpet, but only one day later I was signed off to do ‘lift and shift’ transfers completely bypassing the use of the slide board meaning I never actually had to go to woodwork to make my own.
 Obviously, something I relished in telling Martin !
-A lift and shift involved angling the chair next to the bed, lowering the bed to the correct height and then shifting myself across into the seat of my wheelchair using arms to bridge the gap.
+A lift and shift involved angling the wheelchair next to the bed, lowering the bed to the correct height and then shifting myself across into the seat of my wheelchair using my arms to bridge the gap instead of the board.

-I loved my first physio class and told my personal teacher that my goal was to be walking when I left the hospital and that I needed to be pushed.
-After assessing me, she set me the goal of using a frame to stand and turn in 10 day’s time.
+I loved my first physio class and told my personal therapist that my goal was to be walking when I left the hospital and that I respond well to goals.
+After assessing me, she set me the goal of using a Zimmer frame to stand and turn in 10 day’s time.
 It may come as no surprise to you that I smashed this goal in just 5 days, and her face when she watched me walk around the gym using the frame made me feel proud as punch!

 By far my worse memory of being in Sheffield was the bladder spasms.
-I think it was my sphincter muscle that would clamp into a painful spasm for about 30 seconds and I had to breathe through it like a labour contraction!
-I pleaded with the staff to give me something and having been put on antibiotics in case it were a bladder infection, I was so relieved when a lovely nurse decided that my catheter just ‘had to come out’ …. she believed my body was rejecting it and was trying to do the job itself.
-So Cathy (nickname) was finally removed and my fanjita was having a partaaaay!
+The sphincter muscle would clamp into a painful spasm for about 30 seconds with me breathing through it like a labour contraction!
+I pleaded with the staff after a week of this, and they put me on antibiotics in case it was a bladder infection.
+I was so relieved one day when a lovely nurse decided that my catheter just ‘had to come out’ …. she believed my body was rejecting it and was trying to do the job itself.
+So Cathy (nickname for the catheter) was finally removed and my fanjita was having a partaaaay!
 It was free… I could move without getting spasms and best of all, I COULD PEE!!
-Whilst I narrowly missed getting to the toilet the first time due to my dodgy wheelchair skills, I can safely say I had no further accidents and the relief of having my bladder AND my bowel back under my own control was like the best thing I could have wished for!
+Whilst I narrowly missed getting onto the toilet the first time due to my dodgy wheelchair skills, I can safely say I had no further accidents and the relief of having my bladder AND my bowel back under my own control was like the best thing I could have wished for!
 My minions had worked!
 It is something that I am so grateful for to this day, and it is very rare for a SCI (spinal cord injury) patient to regain these functions, even if they are able to walk.

-I had a beaming smile on my face at my next appointment with the Consultants and Drs as I walked into the room with a frame!
+I had a beaming smile on my face at my next appointment with the consultants and doctors as I tentatively walked into the room with a Zimmer frame!
 My physio was there to ensure my safety and to report on my speedy progress.
-After a list of questions … including personal questions about my bowels and passing wind; ‘are you able to hold a fart in Nikki?’ my consultant asked, I looked perplexed and answered ‘why would I want to do that?’ an answer I can now see is very amusing!
+I was bombarded with questions … including personal questions about my bowels and passing wind; ‘are you able to hold a fart in Nikki?’ my consultant asked, I looked perplexed and answered ‘why would I want to do that?’ an answer I can now see is very amusing!